 Create an account on the Transferology website to find out which college courses will transfer to APU.

-Academic capabilities, as well as involvement in church, school, and community activities, are considered in assessing the applicant's potential for success at the university.
+Academic capabilities are considered in assessing the applicant's potential for success at the university.
 The application process is designed as a tool for making these assessments.

 Associate Degree for Transfer (ADT)